 Written by cultural theorist and self-confessed practitioner Felicia Lamar, the book occupies a deliberately ambiguous position: at once analytical and participatory, historical and intimate.
 Lamar approaches alienation chic neither as pathology nor as trend, but as an adaptive response to conditions of permanent visibility, affective demand, and political saturation.
 In this reading, alienation becomes not a refusal of the world, but a calibrated way of remaining within it.

-The book looks back to the rise of counterculture—from the Beat generation through the upheavals of the 1960s and into postmodernity—tracing how overt rebellion, spectacle, and manifesto gradually gave way to quieter, more deniable forms of defiance.
+The book looks back to the rise of counterculture—from the Beat Generation through the upheavals of the 1960s and into postmodernity—tracing how overt rebellion, spectacle, and manifesto gradually gave way to quieter, more deniable forms of defiance.
 Where earlier countercultures declared opposition, alienation chic withholds; where they sought transformation through visibility, it survives through understatement.
-Lamar argues that this shift does not signal political exhaustion, but a reconfiguration of resistance under conditions where rebellion itself is rapidly neutralised.
+Lamar argues that this shift does not signal political exhaustion, but rather a reconfiguration of resistance under conditions in which rebellion itself is rapidly neutralised.

 Across chapters spanning philosophy, music, visual art, photography, performance, and everyday social behaviour, Alienation Chic documents recurring gestures of emotional restraint, aesthetic coolness, and strategic detachment.
-These are not presented as a unified movement, but as cumulative evidence of a sensibility increasingly recognised—if rarely named.
+These are presented not as a unified movement, but as cumulative evidence of a sensibility that is increasingly recognised, if rarely named.

 Alienation Chic